Honey

 Key Techniques

-- Infusing (warming with spices like cinnamon or cardamom)
+- Infusing with spices before baking

 Classic Dishes